OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/03-Testing_for_Privilege_Escalation.md

 groupID=grp001&orderID=0001
 ```

-Verify if a user that does not belong to grp001 can modify the value of the parameters ‘groupID’ and ‘orderID’ to gain access to that privileged data.
+Verify if a user that does not belong to `grp001` can modify the value of the parameters `groupID` and `orderID` to gain access to that privileged data.

 #### Manipulation of User Profile